druce/druce.github.io/aws.md

 - Creating the image can take 10 mins - go to the AMIs tab and see when it's available.

 - Your running server will reboot and you can reconnect after it finishes booting in a couple of minutes.
 You can SSH to it using same IP as before.
-You now have 2 identical running instances.

 - When it says 'available' Right-click on image, click Launch instance
   ![Launch1.png](Launch1.png)